-Factbox: Raid targeting al-Baghdadi was another blow to Islamic State
+Factbox: Baghdadi's death - a major blow to Islamic State

-(Reuters) - Islamic State leader Abu Bakr al-Baghdadi is believed to have been killed in a U.S. operation in Syria, sources in the region said on Sunday, a further blow to a jihadist group that once held a swathe of territory in Iraq and Syria.
+(Reuters) - U.S. President Donald Trump announced on Sunday that Islamic State leader Abu Bakr al-Baghdadi died during an overnight raid led by U.S. military forces in Syria, a further blow to a jihadist group that once held a swathe of territory in Iraq and Syria.

 Where once they confronted armies, the extremist Islamist group’s adherents have in recent years staged hit-and-run raids and suicide attacks.
 In some cases, the group has claimed responsibility for atrocities such as bombings in Sri Lanka in April that killed more than 250 people.